 How do I make appointments for my proctored exams?

 Students are responsible for making their appointments directly with their proctor.
-For students testing in Anchorage with the UAA eLearning Test Center, appointments can be requested here.
+For students testing in Anchorage, contact the UAA Testing Center for more information.

 What happens when I submit my proctor request form?